2027 수특 영어독해연습 3강 변형문제

 Emotions can be used to refer to the unconscious, neurobiological response, while feelings are ____ cognitive assignments we make to those emotions.

-However, the most ____ application of the distinction between emotion and feeling is that human beings have some ability to cognitively assign, that is, to think about and make a decision about, just what a given emotion we experience might mean.
+However, the most noteworthy ____ of the distinction between emotion and feeling is that human beings have some ability to cognitively assign, that is, to think about and make a decision about, just what a given emotion we experience might mean.

 Exercise 8 메소포타미아의 관개 기술 발달과 영향